NeoWorld Cash Price Reaches $0.0000 (NASH)

-NeoWorld Cash (CURRENCY:NASH) traded 1.2% higher against the US dollar during the 24 hour period ending at 17:00 PM ET on November 13th.
-During the last seven days, NeoWorld Cash has traded up 35.2% against the US dollar.
-NeoWorld Cash has a market capitalization of $624,832.53 and $10,386.00 worth of NeoWorld Cash was traded on exchanges in the last 24 hours.
-One NeoWorld Cash coin can now be bought for about $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+NeoWorld Cash (CURRENCY:NASH) traded 10.4% lower against the US dollar during the 1-day period ending at 22:00 PM E.T. on November 18th.
+One NeoWorld Cash coin can now be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+In the last week, NeoWorld Cash has traded 113.5% higher against the US dollar.
+NeoWorld Cash has a total market cap of $1.05 million and approximately $229,659.00 worth of NeoWorld Cash was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.